 NEW YORK (Thomson Reuters Accelus) – Charges that hundreds of millions of dollars are missing from the accounts of MF Global’s clients raise the question of whether powerful executives at the firm influenced the independence of internal auditors as the futures brokerage scrambled for survival.

 Financial Regulatory Forum

-By Alex Davidson – the views expressed are his own.
+By Helen Parry, the views expressed are her own.